-The network lines are usually broken and not repaired until late May or early June and it is really difficult to get a signal or keep communication with outside world.
+The network lines are usually broken and not repaired until late May or early June and it is really difficult to get a signal or keep communication with the outside world.
 Though guest houses have landlines which can be used to make a call, they are chargeable.

-Emergency: In cases of emergency during the journey, there are numerous army campsites after every few km.
+In cases of emergency during the journey, there are numerous army campsites after every few km.
 As army camps have their own communication network, this can be your best chance of rescue in case of emergency.

 As Nubra Valley can be reached only via Khardung La, it is advised that all tourist stays at Leh for at least 24 hours on arrival to get accustomed to an elevation of 3.5Km and chilled air.
 The reason behind this is: one has to pass Khardung La to get to Nubra Valley which is situated at an elevation of 5359m and can result in nausea, vomiting or other severe health conditions if one doesn’t rest before starting the trip to Nubra Valley.

 Places to Visit in and around Nubra Valley

 Apart from these villages, a 32-meter tall statue of Maitreya Buddha facing towards the Shyok river has been built with 8 kg of gold.
-White Sand Dunes amidst mountains and the Bactrian Camels (double hump) Safari is the specialty of this valley.
+White Sand Dunes amidst mountains and the Bactrian Camels (double hump) Safari is the speciality of this valley.

 Among the picturesque landscape of mountains and sand dunes, one can enjoy the double hump camel safari in Nubra Valley.
 Charging as low as Rs 200 per person, one can really enjoy the double hump camels in Hunder village of Nubra Valley.
 In a conversation with a local, I found out that there are two groups that run the Bactrian Camels safari and they have turns on alternate days.
 People here know how to live in peace.
 This is one in a kind of experience as double hump camel safari over sand dunes in the lap of Himalaya is something you don’t want to miss

 Budget Travel to Nubra Valley

 Don’t pre-book the complete package online if you want to keep it on Budget.
 Though Union rates for Taxi are fixed, they can be negotiated in person.
-In case of single travelers, there is always someone that is willing to share a taxi.
+In case of single travellers, there is always someone that is willing to share a taxi.
 Don’t take a public bus if you believe in it is more about the road a lot more than the destination.

 The weather in Hunder can change from calm to heavy winds in few seconds.
 When winds start blowing and you are at sand dunes, it can get really messy with sand filling up in all your clothes.
 So carry an extra pair of sweaters and socks while visiting sand dunes and take extra care of your camera equipment.